 - Give them some delicious chewy treats to make them feel a little better.
 It’s also a great way to give them essential nutrition if the teething has affected their appetite.
 You can also use them to deliver medication if your dog’s in too much pain.

 - Try frozen rubber toys.
-The cold sensation will temporarily alleviate their pain and provide much-needed respite.
+The cold helps temporarily alleviate their pain and provides much-needed respite.

 Start training early